danielabar/meblog/src/markdown/rails-slack-app-part1-oauth.md

 ## Rails Receive OAuth Response

-When the user clicks the "Allow" button from the Slack OAuth permission page, Slack will send a request to the Redirect URL you defined in the previous section.
+When the user clicks the "Allow" button from the Slack OAuth permission page, Slack will send a request to the Redirect URL that was defined earlier when we [created the Slack app](../rails-slack-app-part1-oauth#create-slack-app).
 Recall we defined the Redirect URL to be the homepage served at the root of the Rails application `/`, which is handled by the WelcomeController and view.

 The Redirect URL will contain the OAuth `code`.
 This needs to be exchanged for a token, to do this, we'll write a small amount of JavaScript with a [StimulusJS](https://stimulus.hotwired.dev/handbook/origin) controller that takes the code, and submits a POST to the `/api/teams` endpoint provided by the `slack-ruby-bot-server` gem.
 That endpoint will do the work of exchanging the code provided in the redirect url by Slack, for a token, which will be persisted in the `teams` table.
-The gem will do most of the work, but as it only provides a POST endpoint, and Slack is sending us a GET, we need a small amount of JavaScript to glue this together.
+The gem will do most of the work, but as it only provides a POST endpoint, and Slack is sending us a GET, a small amount of JavaScript is required to glue this together.

 Start by generating the Stimulus controller: